English Course Descriptions

 ENGL 491 Advanced Tutorial in Creative Writing

-Students work with the instructor and three to five other students on the writing of poetry and/or short fiction.
+Students work with the instructor and three to five other students on the writing of poetry, fiction or creative nonfiction.
 Some readings of contemporary writers will be assigned.
-Students are expected to write and revise about three short prose pieces, 10 to 12 poems, or some combination of the two.
+Students are expected to write and revise a substantial creative project of their own design.
 Prerequisite: ENGL 307 or ENGL 308.
-Course is repeatable with adviser's and instructor’s consent.
+Course is repeatable with advisor and instructor’s consent.

 ENGL 494 Internship

 An internship experience allows students to apply their studies in a supervised work situation.
-Students benefit from an inside look at different kinds of organizations, by having a chance to work in their field of study, and by gaining experience with state-of-the-art equipment and practices.
-Junior or senior standing and instructor’s consent.
+Students benefit from an inside look at different kinds of organizations by having a chance to work in their field of study and by gaining experience with state-of-the-art equipment and practices.
+Prerequisites: junior or senior standing and instructor’s consent.

 ENGL 499 English Portfolio (0 credits)

-All English majors are required to collect and submit a senior English portfolio (one essay or writing assignment from each ENGL course taken and a self-evaluative introductory essay) in order to fulfill graduation requirements (ENGL 499).
-During their coursework, English majors will store essays and writing assignments electronically under the supervision of their academic adviser(s).
-Senior portfolios (ENGL 499) are due at the conclusion of the English major’s coursework at the college.
+All English majors are required to collect and submit a senior English portfolio (one essay or writing assignment from each ENGL course taken, plus a self-evaluative introductory essay) in order to fulfill the ENGL 499 graduation requirement.
+During their four years of coursework, English majors should electronically store their essays and writing assignments, and the final portfolio will be built from this stored written work.
 Senior English majors enroll in ENGL 499 during their final semester, and completed portfolios are due at the conclusion of the semester.
 Prerequisite: senior standing.